 - teachers receiving additional training

-Specific Benefits for Disabled Students
+Specific Benefits for Students with Disabilities

 - Students perform better academically.
 It's particularly beneficial for language and literacy skills for students with Down syndrome.